 “Today the Dubrovnik area can expect 32 days at or above 32 degrees per year, on average.”

 “By the time you’re 80, models show there could be 43 of these very hot days.
 The likely range is between 38 and 67 days.”
-And in conclusion.

 The Dubrovnik area is likely to feel this extra heat even if countries take action to lower their greenhouse gas emissions by the end of the century, according to an analysis conducted for The New York Times by the Climate Impact Lab, a group of climate scientists, economists and data analysts from the Rhodium Group, the University of Chicago, Rutgers University and the University of California, Berkeley.
 If countries continue emitting at historically high rates, the future could look even hotter.